 I really love Meera Kothand when it comes to strategy and email marketing.
 In addition, here is a great article you can use to start focusing on a lead magnet that converts: Does Your Lead Magnet Suck?

 13 – Does your website have a clear niche?

 When someone arrives on your website, do they know right away what it’s about?
 Or do they have to poke around?
 Consider that most people don’t come in through your home page either.
 Some come in through landing pages, posts, or even category archive pages.
 Can they tell from your content, headers, and other areas what you are all about?
 Or is it a giant guessing game?

 14 – Do you always make it about you?

 This might also go under “your copy sucks” but I made this its own item.
 When you write your about page, posts, and home page content, stop using the word “I”.
 No one cares about you.
 Honestly, they don’t.

 That’s not to say I never use “I” statements, but that I limit how often I do.
 I use language geared towards the ideal client instead of talking about myself.
-My about page is not filled with “I like dogs and coffee”.
+For instance, my about page is not filled with “I like dogs and coffee”.
 No one cares.
 Instead, I focus on the value that you can receive from sticking around with me.